in4it/roxprox/README.md

 ```

 ### Ratelimiting
 Ratelimit allows you to ratelimit requests using descriptors (remote address, request headers, destination/source cluster).
 You define requestPerUnit and a unit type (second/minute/hour/day).
+Ratelimiting needs a grpc server configured by the name "ratelimit".
+See [github.com/in4it/roxprox-ratelimit](https://github.com/in4it/roxprox-ratelimit) for an in-memory ratelimit server.

 ```
 api: proxy.in4it.io/v1